add324/Blockchain/README.md

 4. Switch on the apache server
 5. Open browser and enter the url: http://localhost:{port_no}/blockchain/WebContent/BlockChain.html

+### Notes
-### If you want to compute the hash at the Java end, hit the "change pref" button, and change the language to "Java Implementation".
+If you want to compute the hash at the Java end, hit the "change pref" button, and change the language to "Java Implementation".
-### Make sure you enter the correct URL in text field below language
+Make sure you enter the correct URL in text field below language